Find out more about us

 Chair

-Carlotta recently completed her MA in Stained Glass Conservation and Heritage Management at the University of York, for which she was also awarded an Anna Plowden Trust bursary in 2019.
-Previously to this, she has also achieved an MA in Art Gallery and Museum Studies from the University of Leeds.
+Carlotta completed her MA in Stained Glass Conservation and Heritage Management at the University of York in 2020, supported by an Anna Plowden Trust bursary awarded in 2019.
+She also holds an MA in Art Gallery and Museum Studies from the University of Leeds.

 Treasurer